All Products

 Modify table properties

 • Modify the dictionary_encoding_columns property.
-This action re-encodes the data files, which consumes CPU and memory resources.
+Changing the dictionary encoding setting causes data files to be re-encoded.
+This process consumes CPU and memory resources for a period of time.
 We recommend that you perform this change during off-peak hours.

 • Syntax